Trinity Anglican Church (Ottawa)

-In late 2018, solar panels were added to the roof in order to produce some of the electricity consumed by the organization and generate financial income.
+Trinity Anglican Church is an Anglican church in central Ottawa, Ontario, Canada.

+As of September 2024, the incumbent is Mark Whittall.

 History

+Establishment

 In January 1876, John Lewis, the Bishop of Ontario, asked T. W. Barry to call a special meeting of an ad hoc vestry.
-At four o'clock on the 15th of that month, Harry O. Wood, John J. Smyth, W. J. Parry, and T. Garrett met in the Billings Bridge Temperance Hall, on the south bank of the Rideau River, just south of Ottawa.
-Harry Wood moved, seconded by John Smyth, to establish a new Church of England mission on the north bank of the river, to be called Trinity Church Mission.
-The motion passed unanimously, and the meeting ended with the appointment of W. J. Parry as the first Warden.
+Henry O. Wood, John J. Smyth, W. J. Parry, and T. Garrett met in the Billings Bridge Temperance Hall, on the south bank of the Rideau River, just south of Ottawa, and moved to establish a new Church of England mission on the north bank of the river, to be called Trinity Church Mission.
 William Fleming held the first services of Trinity Church Mission at the Temperance Hall while the new church was being built.